Rwanda asylum seeker policy: Ex-PM Theresa May criticises government plan

 The policy has been criticised by charities and opposition parties.

-Mrs May, who also served as home secretary overseeing the UK's immigration policy between 2010 and 2016, also asked if the policy would lead to an increase in trafficking of woman and children - after reports that only single men making illegal crossings to the UK would be sent to Rwanda.
+Mrs May, who also served as home secretary overseeing the UK's immigration policy between 2010 and 2016, asked if the policy would lead to an increase in trafficking of woman and children - after reports that only single men making illegal crossings to the UK would be sent to Rwanda.

+Under the scheme - announced last week - people deemed to have entered the UK unlawfully will be flown to the African country, where they will be allowed to apply for the right to settle in the UK.

+Responding to a statement on migration by Ms Patel, Mrs May said: "From what I have heard and seen so far of this policy, I do not support the removal to Rwanda policy on the grounds of legality, practicality and efficacy.